johndpope/superlumen-gui/README.md

 **!!
 This wallet is not yet functional.
 It is currently under active development.
 Beta ETA Jan 2018.**

+You can support our efforts by sending XLM to:
+GBOBXLZCZWCP4A3FAWX7244JFFEDTVR75L4AK45Z5ZOCQV3NHNSYWQX2
+Thanks!
+We really appreciate it!

 Preview Screenshot:
 ![Preview](https://i.imgur.com/M4n4pcc.png)
 ---